 As always art and children literature are an easy connection for me.
 Look!
 Drawing the Line in Art by Gillian Wolfe is a great resource for older elementary through middle school.
 I love that it uses famous works of art and points out how the element of line is used.
 It’s a great book to spark a discussion even if you don’t read it word for word!

-I like to hand this line printable out without them seeing an example done by me or anyone else.
+I like to hand out this line printable out without students seeing an example done by me or anyone else.
 Ideally kids will have some space around them so their ideas are their own!
-If they cannot see their neighbors work its amazing to see what unique ideas kids can come up with just given the directions to make lines with Sharpies!
+If they cannot see their neighbors work it’s amazing to see how many different types of lines kids can come up with just given the directions to make lines with Sharpies!

-I like to use only black Sharpies or pens in this exercise so the element of line is really isolated!
-The only differences they can make are in the quality and characteristics of the lines they make.
+I like to use only black Sharpies in this exercise so the element of line is really isolated!
+(If you’re worried about the markers bleeding through try these pens!)
+Using only black marks forces students to look at the differences in the quality and characteristics of the lines they make, not color.

 Lines can vary in length, width, and direction.

-Once they have loosened up a bit move onto the idea that lines create feelings.
+Why do artists use all these different types of lines in art?
+Besides using lines to direct the viewer’s attention or suggest a shape, pattern, or form lines can have an emotional impact in an an artwork.
+Introduce the idea that lines can illustrate feelings.
 This is a more abstract idea.
 It can help the kids to get this if you can let loose and be silly a bit.
-Lines with feeling can be fun to demonstrate on a large surface like a roll of paper, a chalkboard, or a large whiteboard!
+Creating lines with feeling can be fun to demonstrate on a large surface like a roll of paper, a chalkboard, or a large whiteboard!

-If your kids feel comfortable it’s fun to do a little show and tell and take a look at the variety of lines that the kids came up with!
+If your kids feel comfortable it’s fun to do a little show and tell and take a look at all the types of lines that the kids came up with!